rotexsoft/slim-skeleton-mvc-app/documentation/MOVIE_CATALOG_APP_WALK_THROUGH.md

 ```

 We are done, we have successfully implemented all the features required to manage
 movie listings and users in our app.
+Obviously, other features like searching, e.t.c.
+can be implemented to further enhance the app.